 Why is it important?

-The most valuable asset that the public sector has is its workforce.
-The Public Sector Commission strives to lead and support the Western Australian public sector to continually adapt to a range of factors that will have an effect on the type, size and composition of its workforce.
+The most important asset that a public sector organisation has is its workforce.
+The Public Sector Commission strives to lead and support the Western Australian public sector to continually adapt to a range of factors affect the size and composition of its workforce.

-By helping agencies to build and maintain the public sector workforce, PSC is helping to ensure that the Western Australian community receives high quality services into the future.
+By helping agencies to build and maintain their workforce, PSC is helping to ensure that the Western Australian community receives high quality services into the future.

 How can PSC support your agency?

-PSC helps agencies to stay informed and proactively respond to challenging trends across the sector.
-These challenges may include an increasing population, an ageing workforce or fluctuating demand for services.
-In response to this, PSC provides 5 main workforce planning services:
+PSC helps agencies to stay informed about and respond to changing trends in employment.
+Such trends may include an increasing population, an ageing workforce or fluctuating demand for services.
+In response to this, PSC provides four main workforce planning services: